-Figure 1: An overview of our augmentation method.
+Figure 2: An overview of our augmentation method.
 Programs are first separated into templates and argument, new arguments are selected and plugged back into the question/program pair.
 Templates are created by renaming variables and removing question specific concepts.
 One single teacher generated question/program pair can turn into hundreds of new question/program pairs.

-There are three main steps to our approach: teacher annotation, data augmentation and student training.
+teacher annotation, data augmentation and student training.